Rajo Singh: Developmental politics

 Rajo Singh started his political career as a volunteer for Dr Shri Krishna Sinha, the first Chief Minister of Bihar.
 It was easier working for him as Dr Singh's village Maur village is just few km away from his village Hathiyama.
 He learnt the art of politicking from him and he had witnessed every major development which took place in Bihar.
-As a member of legislative assembly he raised issues and slogans for development of Shekhpura district.
+As a member of legislative assembly he raised issues and slogans for development of Sheikhpura district.
 He had visited almost all the villages of Sheikhpura District either on foot or on cycle or in some of the villages on boat.

 His priority of development was water for farmers, health centers, road connectivity and educational centers.
-He was lifetime senate member of Tilaka Manjhi University, Bhagalpur.
+He was lifetime senate member of Tilka Manjhi Bhagalpur University, Bhagalpur.
 There are number of Primary Schools, Middle Schools, High Schools and Colleges which have been built in the district with sole contribution of Rajo Babu.
-People had immense faith in him and his advise was taken seriously and people donated land for school buildings and money for construction and running of these schools.
+People had immense faith in him and his advice was taken seriously and people donated land for school buildings and money for construction and running of these schools.
 He was also instrumental in carving out a small place like Sheikhpura into district during the period of Shri Lalu Prasad Yadav, the then Chief Minister of Bihar.

-He contributed in development at the cost of personal safety and once Mr Nitish Kumar, Chief Minister of Bihar the then Cabinet Minister of Railway were pelted with stones at Sheikpura when foundation stone for the 122-km long railway line between Shekhpura and Daniala Neura was laid.
-Shree Singh was the one who made Sheikhpura to be District from a block on 31 July 1994 in the regime of Shree Laloo Prasad Yadav.
+He contributed in development at the cost of personal safety and once Mr Nitish Kumar, Chief Minister of Bihar the then Cabinet Minister of Railway were pelted with stones at Sheikhpura when foundation stone for the 122-km long railway line between Sheikhpura and Daniala Neura was laid.
+Shree Singh was the one who made Sheikhpura to be District from a block on 31 July 1994 in the regime of Lalu Prasad Yadav.